 By entering, you agree to abide by the terms of our competition rules and usage policy: http://trade.tastings.com/info/policy

-Enclose $150 per each beer for a 45 day from the deadline review turnaround OR $300 per beer for a 15 day turnaround Priority Review.
+Registration fee is $150 per beer, results will be released in 45 day from the deadline OR Priority Reviews for $300 per beer with a 15-day turnaround.
 We accept credit card, check or wire transfer payment.
-Checks should be payable to Tastings.com.
-Payment terms are net 30.
-Wire transfers: Contact: firstname.lastname@example.org.
+Checks should be made payable to Tastings.com.
+For wire transfer details contact: firstname.lastname@example.org.
 Foreign wires require $30 fee payable in US Dollars.
 Any related shipping charges will be charged to credit card on file.
 Results will not be released until full payment is received.

 The World Beer Championships, founded in 1994, is America's oldest international beer competition and is open to all commercially produced beers from around the world, regardless of US distribution.
 It is a medal-based competition that awards its medals based on the proprietary blind tasting methodology developed by the Beverage Testing Institute (BTI) and bands of the consumer accepted, 100-point quality rating scale.Instead of trying to cram the tasting of hundreds or thousands of beers into a week, or even a weekend, like other beer competitions, the World Beer Championships reviews a different category of beer every other month and carefully blind tastes no more than thirty-five beers a day with a small cadre of experienced judges from the retail, on-premise, distribution, and importing trades—all certified by BTI.
 Beers are generally consistent, recipe-based products, unlike differing vintages of wine, so creating consistent and reliable reviews for consumers that clearly address this fundamental nature of beer is a primary goal of the World Beer Championships.
 In the World Beer Championships evaluation process, significant differences in a beer's score (particularly those placing a product into a different quality band) from previous year's score are reviewed by BTI's editorial tasting panel and stand if—having already eliminated the possibility of an obvious beer fault—backup samples reveal the same results as the initial panel tasting.